Aaron-Bopp/TIM/30_Topics/33_Tools/Obsidian (software).md

 ## Getting Started
-- Okay I didn't scroll down past the dowload link on [obsidian.md](https://obsidian.md/) until I had been using it for almost a year, but it is a really good starting point!
+- Okay I didn't scroll down past the download link on [obsidian.md](https://obsidian.md/) until I had been using it for almost a year, but it is a really good starting point!
 - [Expansive list of resources and a weekly newsletter on Obsidian](https://obsidianroundup.org/resources/.)
 - [List of resources](https://dynalist.io/d/CQ4V16tFhIJIfy-rgDK7r1Bp) for learning obsidian and [[knowledge management]]
  - [The Obsidian Hub](https://publish.obsidian.md/hub/00+-+Start+here) is a community effort to collect resources
-- Excellent beginner's guide to [Zettlekassen in Obsidian](https://www.youtube.com/watch?v=E6ySG7xYgjY)
+- Excellent beginner's guide to [Zettelkasten in Obsidian](https://www.youtube.com/watch?v=E6ySG7xYgjY)

 ### My notes that are useful to Obsidian users
 - [[Obsidian's graph is useful in the implicit and dynamic relations it can reveal]]